Henry Ducie Chads: Career

 In 1841-5 he was on the Chinese station in command of HMS Cambrian, and then commanded the Royal Navy's gunnery school HMS Excellent.
 Chads reformed the whole system of naval gunnery, both as regards weight of metal and rapidity of fire.
 He was promoted to rear-admiral on 12 January 1854 and, flying his flag in HMS Edinburgh, was third in command of the fleet sent to the Baltic under Sir Charles Napier, who claimed that Chads 'knew more about gunnery than any man in the service'.
 He was one of the leaders in the bombardment and capture of the fortress of Bomarsund.
 He struck his flag in 1855, and as a reward for his services was created a Knight Commander of the Bath.
 From 1856 to the end of 1858, he was Commander-in-Chief, Queenstown, being promoted to vice-admiral on 24 November 1858, and then to full admiral on 3 December 1863.
-In 1865 was created Knight Grand Cross of the Bath.
+In 1865 he was created Knight Grand Cross of the Bath.